abpframework/abp/docs/en/Community-Articles/2023-11-06-EF-Core_Hierarchy-Id/POST.md

 }
 ```

 Each person can be traced from the patriarch down the tree using its `Manager` property.
-SQL Server uses a compact binary format for these paths, but it is common to parse to and from a human-readable string representation when when working with code.
+SQL Server uses a compact binary format for these paths, but it is common to parse to and from a human-readable string representation when working with code.
 In this representation, the position at each level is separated by a `/` character.

 ![Hierarchy Tree](hierarchy-tree.png)